return42/sphkerneldoc/linux_src_doc/drivers/staging/lustre/lnet/libcfs/hash_c.rst

 .. c:function:: int cfs_hash_for_each_empty(struct cfs_hash *hs, cfs_hash_for_each_cb_t func, void *data)

-    @func until all the hash buckets are empty.
+    \ ``func``\  until all the hash buckets are empty.
 The passed callback \ ``func``\  or the previously registered callback hs->hs_put must remove the item from the hash.
 You may either use the \ :c:func:`cfs_hash_del`\  or \ :c:func:`hlist_del`\  functions.
 No rwlocks will be held during the callback \ ``func``\  it is safe to sleep if needed.
 This function will not terminate until the hash is empty.
 Note it is still possible to concurrently add new items in to the hash.
 It is the callers responsibility to ensure the required locking is in place to prevent concurrent insertions.

     :param struct cfs_hash \*hs:
         *undescribed*